-"Accounting Officer" means the Municipal Manager appointed in terms of Section 54A of the Local Government: Municipal Systems Act 2000 (Act no. 32 of 2000) as amended
+"Accounting Officer" means the Municipal Manager appointed in terms of Section 82 of the Local Government: Municipal Structures Act, 1998 (Act no. 117 of 1998) and being the head of administration and accounting officer in terms of section 55 of the Local Government: Municipal Systems Act 2000 (Act no. 32 of 2000).